In a rented home off Kennedy Boulevard, Jim Ward painted the green dining room his wife's favorite wine red.

-Ward's 1,500-square-foot, three-bedroom ranch home is 10 minutes from where he grew up, in a blue-collar parish where two oil refineries employed many.
+Ward's 1,500-square-foot, three-bedroom ranch home is 10 minutes from where he grew up.
+It lies near the Mississippi River and a pecan grove in a blue-collar parish where two oil refineries employed many.
 It cost $55,000 and had doubled in value before the storm.

-For most of his life, Ward bought with cash, putting together a few hundred dollars for a used Chevrolet Cavalier or a retired cab.
+For most of his life, Ward bought with cash, pooling together a few hundred dollars for a used Chevrolet Cavalier or a retired cab.

 Two years ago, he bought his first new vehicle: A 2004 Ford F-150.

 "My mom and dad said if you got to buy something on credit, you pay it off," Ward said.